-One of the reasons people love having brick homes is the low maintenance side of owning a brick house.
+One of the reasons people love having brick homes is the low-maintenance side of this material.
 You don’t need to paint it.
 It requires little care.
 It looks good and protects in all seasons, in all kinds of weather.

 Until you get sick of the color.
 Which in the case of the former owners of your home is what obviously happened.
 At some point they grew tired of the “brick” color and decided to paint it to make it fit in with the times.
 Unfortunately for you, you are now stuck with the maintenance of caring for painted brick.

 Brick in itself is a durable building material with built in color.
 Brick was never intended to be painted.
 However that doesn’t stop some people from painting it to change the color of their home.

 Once you’re finished painting brick, you have two options: maintaining the paint or remove the paint.

 Just like wood siding, once brick has been painted, it needs to be painted on a regular basis.
 How often is determined by the quality of the brick.
 If brick is in good quality and repair, on average it will need to be repainted every three to five years.
 It the brick is chipping, deteriorating, molding or in overall bad condition, it will be a bad candidate for paint.
 And therefore show wear on a much quicker basis.